Angel0x01/Quotex-API/README.md

 ## Disclaimer

 As the developer of this library, **I am not responsible for any malfunction or application failure** that may occur due to improper use of the library or the implementation of automations that go beyond the original scope of this tool.

-If you decide to use this library, it is crucial that you carefully analyze and rigorously test your implementations to ensure that they meet your needs and expectations.

-# Notice about Support and Discussions

-Due to the high volume of messages seeking information and support, and considering that I am just one person and do not have the time to assist everyone individually, **I have created a [discussion group on Telegram](https://t.me/+Uzcmc-NZvN4xNTQx)**.

-This group was created so that members can help each other, ask questions, and collaborate with others who are also using this library.
-Your participation and interaction in the group are highly encouraged, as this way everyone can benefit from the collective experience.

-Feel free to join the group and contribute with your questions and knowledge.

 ### Important note
 For some reason, cloudflare ends up identifying automated access to the quotex API and we